ibm-cloud-docs/codeengine/cmd_defs.md

 ## Connectivity commands
 {: #cli-connectivity}

-The {{site.data.keyword.codeenginefull}} outbound connections feature supports defining reachable endpoints for your {{site.data.keyword.codeengineshort}} projects by using allowed destination IP address ranges for outbound connections in CIDR notation.
+The {{site.data.keyword.codeenginefull}} outbound connections feature supports defining reachable endpoints for your {{site.data.keyword.codeengineshort}} projects.
+* Use allowed destination IP address ranges for outbound connections in CIDR notation.
 The allowed destinations ensure that outbound traffic is restricted to addresses you define as safe.
 Therefore, you prevent unwanted access to the internet, and enhance compliance and security.
+* Connect your {{site.data.keyword.codeengineshort}} project with {{site.data.keyword.cloud_notm}} VPC [Private Path services](/docs/vpc?topic=vpc-private-path-service-about) by using the {{site.data.keyword.codeengineshort}} CLI.
+Private Path allows connections between an IBM Cloud service like {{site.data.keyword.codeengineshort}} and your VPC without compromising security or putting your VPC at risk.
+See [Enabling an IBM Cloud service to connect to a provider's VPC](/docs/vpc?topic=vpc-private-path-service-intro#pps-use-case-4).
 {: shortdesc}

 CIDR range specifications do not affect project-internal communication, private path connections, or private service connections, all of which are always allowed destinations.
 In consequence, restricting outbound traffic based on CIDR ranges does not prevent applications within your Code Engine project from communicating with each other, or communicating with a connected private path service, or with a private endpoint of an IBM Cloud Service API.